 In 2016, SK Telecom jointly established the global alliance Telecom Infra Project (TIP) for infrastructure acceleration and mobile service innovation.
 TIP includes SK Telecom and major telecommunications companies from various countries such as Germany's Deutsche Telekom and global IT companies such as Facebook, Nokia and Intel.
-TIP members plan to build a hotline between providers, share key telecommunications infrastructure technology and take part in joint research &
+TIP members plan to build a hotline between providers, share key telecommunications infrastructure technology and take part in joint research & development.

 TIP was established with the goal of spurring the development of services for emerging markets and developing 5G technology for advanced markets.
 Since last January, SK Telecom has already been participating as a main member of the 'OCP Teleco Project,' which is part of the data processing system innovation project that Facebook established, the Open Compute Project (OCP).
 TIP continues to revitalize the ecosystem and it is configured to reflect the requirements of companies that are researching and developing telecommunications infrastructure.
-Through TIP and OCP, SK Telecom plans to share research development results with global mobile telecommunications companies and contribute to the creation of the 5G ecosystem.